A Group of People Sitting on Chairs

 Our Mission

-The Descendants of the St. Louis University Enslaved, Inc. (DSLUE) is a descendant-led 501(c)(3) organization devoted to the pillars of Remembrance, Restoration, and Reparations.
-Through preserving and honoring the legacies of our Jesuit-enslaved ancestors, restoring dignity and opportunities to their descendants, and repairing historical and lingering harms, we strive to educate, empower, and inspire accountability and transformative change.
+The Descendants of the St. Louis University Enslaved, Inc. (DSLUE) is a descendant-led 501(c)(3) organization devoted to the pillars of Remembrance, Restoration, and Repair.
+Through preserving and honoring the legacies of our Jesuit-enslaved ancestors, restoring dignity and opportunities to their descendants, and repairing historical and ongoing harms, through direct actions, we strive to educate, empower, and inspire accountability and transformative change.

 Our Vision